erslee/navigame-admin/README.md

   - Dynamic fields (optional key-value pairs)
 - Add custom fields by entering field name and value, then click "Add"
 - Remove fields by clicking "Remove" next to the field

+#### AI POI Generation
+- Navigate to "AI Generate" in the sidebar
+- Select an AI model from the dropdown (e.g., Claude, GPT-4, Gemini, Llama)
+- Enter a detailed prompt describing the POIs you want to generate
+  - Example: "Popular tourist attractions with historical significance"
+  - Example: "Family-friendly restaurants with outdoor seating"
+- Select Country, City, and Category
+- Specify number of POIs to generate (1-50)
+- (Optional) Add comma-separated dynamic fields
+  - Example: "phone, website, opening_hours, price_range"
+- Click "Generate POIs"
+- Review the generated POIs in the preview
+- Remove any unwanted POIs by clicking "Remove"
+- Click "Import All" to add them to your database

 ### Managing Access